14nrv/vue-form-json/README.md

 [![Edit vue-form-json-demo](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/9o5430mj7r?autoresize=1&hidenavigation=1&module=%2Fsrc%2FApp.vue&view=preview)

 ## Generate a responsive vue form with validation and bulma style, from [json](https://github.com/14nrv/vue-form-json/blob/master/src/components/Form/fields.json)
-All fields are required and input text by default.\
+All fields are required and input text by default.
+They can have pre filled values.\
 Once submitted an event 'formSubmitted' is emitted on $root with the formName and all values.\
 Enjoy